ds2-lab/NotebookOS/setup/README.md

 The `start-dfs.sh` and `stop-dfs.sh` scripts are simply helper scripts to start and stop HDFS, particularly when running HDFS on a single-node deployment of the `distributed-notebook` system.
 Likewise, the `format-nn.sh` script is used to format the HDFS NameNode.

+## Ansible Playbooks

+The `setup/ansible` directory contains a number of Ansible playbooks provided to automate the deployment of a multi-node deployment of the `distributed-notebook` cluster.
+For details, see the `README` file in the `setup/ansible` directory.